The Basics of Node.js Streams

 We discussed some of the important concepts in readable streams.
 Here are some more stream methods you need to know:

 1. Readable.pause() – This method pauses the stream.
 If the stream is already flowing, it won’t emit data events anymore.
 The data will be kept in buffer.
-If you call this on a static (non-flowing) stream, the stream starts flowing, but data events won’t be emitted.
+If you call this on a static (non-flowing) stream, there is no effect and the stream remains paused.

 2. Readable.resume() – Resumes a paused stream.